madScripting/BigWigs-Kronos/README.md

 Special thanks to <b>Masil</b> for Kronos adjustments.

 Latest and greatest changes made by <b>Relar</b>:
--100% compatible with the Kronos 3 server
+-100% compatible with the Kronos 3 server<br>
--Overhaul of most already existing boss modules -Creation of many new modules, for bosses and trash This boss mod addon is now the most advanced boss mod ever created for any 1.12.1 server.
+-Overhaul of most already existing boss modules<br>
+-Creation of many new modules, for bosses and trash<br>
+This boss mod addon is now the most advanced boss mod ever created for any 1.12.1 server.<br>
-The use of Relar KTM is highly recommended for the best experience.
+The use of Relar KTM is highly recommended for the best experience.<br>